SurachanLiao/introPython/1_Get_Started_with_Python/README.md

 - C:\Users\surachanliao\AppData\Local\Programs\Python\Python311\Scripts\
 should be the location that is added to the path(replace "surachanliao" with name of the computer).

+## Try the first problem sets
+- Download the ls1pr1.py and lspr2.py
+- Open it in the VSCode and follow the instructions
+- The sample solutions are available at ls1pr1_sol.py and lspr2_sol.py

 [Reference to HMC CS5 course](https://www.cs.hmc.edu/twiki/bin/view/CS5/Orientation)